Zmrihawy/Webutvikling-project3/README.md

 in redux.
 We have structured our code such that React components that represent pages connect to redux, and then delegate the redux state to their child compoents that often do most of the work.

-## Testing
-We deployed three methods of testing, unit testing with jest, end-to-end testing with cypress and Chai mocha super testing.
-All unit tests can be found in client directory in tests folder.
-Run `npm test` run all tests.
-The cypress tests can be found in the cypress folder.
-The Chai mocha tests can be found in the server directory.

-### Unit Testing
-We decided to use unit testing for testing individual components.
-This was done by making snapshot tests for the major components.

-### Cypress
-For end to end testing we take advantage of cypress' functionality and test what would exactly happen in real time when a user searches for an item from the backend.
-The aim is to test that the item is fetched from the backed and downloaded for the client.
-With cypress we test this and confirm that a user gets a search result containing at least one component if the item is available in the backend.
-The test fails if the component is not available.

-To use cypress navigate to the client directory and the run the following command: `npx cypress open` Then select a test file to begin running it.

-## Chai Mocha Testing [TODO: needs updating]

 ## Design and Functionality
 ### Sorting and filtering
 To search a component, navigate to the "Browse" page.
 A user can search for a particular item by simply typing the name of